 In addition to the canisters, IBM FlashSystem 840 enclosures include two battery modules and two power supplies, which are all redundant and hot-swappable.
 All components are easily accessible by way of the front or rear of the unit, so IBM FlashSystem 840 does not need to be moved in the rack, and any top access panels or cables do not need to be extended.
 This makes servicing the unit easy.

 The front of the enclosure has the two battery modules on the far left of the enclosure and twelve flash module slots to the right of the battery modules, as shown in Figure 2.

 Figure 2.
 Front view of FlashSystem 840

 Figure 3 shows the components of IBM FlashSystem 840 from the rear.
 One of the two canisters is removed, and you see two interface cards and two fan modules.
 The power supply unit to the right of the fans provides redundant power to the system.
-All components are concurrently maintainable except for the midplane, enclosure LED board, power interposer board, batteries, and RAID canisters.
+All components are concurrently maintainable except for the midplane, enclosure LED board, and power interposer board.
 All external connections are from the rear of the system.

 Figure 3.
 Rear view of FlashSystem 840 with one canister removed

 FlashSystem 840 contains two canisters.
-Each canister contains a RAID controller, two interface cards, and a management controller with an associated Ethernet port.
+Each canister contains a RAID controller, two interface cards, and a management controller with an associated Ethernet port and a USB connector.